rgl/amt-setupbin/README.md

 Create the [new `amt.test` OpenAMT Domain](https://mps.amt.test/domains/new) and import the `amt-ca/amt.test.pfx` file.

-Copy the `amt-ca/Setup.bin` file to the root directory of an empty FAT32 USB key.
+Burn the `amt-ca/Setup.bin.img` disk image into a USB key, or copy the `amt-ca/Setup.bin` file to the root directory of an empty FAT32 USB key.

 At each AMT device: